In the June 29, 2011 post (“Financial Stocks – Notable Price Action”) I wrote the following:

 I think that the relatively poor “price action” of various financial stocks is notable.
 It is one of many current indications that overall stock market health is not as strong as a casual glance at the major indices would indicate.

-I continue to believe that the lagging / “sagging” price of various financial stocks is highly notable.
+I continue to believe that the “lagging” prices of various financial stocks is highly notable.
 Here is a chart that I created a while ago that provides another view of the poor “price action” of the financial stocks vs. that of the entire stock market, as depicted by the S&P500:

 (click on chart to enlarge image)(chart courtesy of StockCharts.com; chart created by and annotated by author)

-The above chart is depicted on a daily basis, LOG scale, since 2007.
+The above chart is depicted on a daily basis since 2007.
 On each of the three plots, a blue line depicts the 50dma for perspective.

 As one can see, there has been an interesting progression of the relative price of the XLF (Financial SPDR) vs. the S&P500, as seen in the top of the chart.
 In the middle of the chart, the same can be seen in the $XBD (Broker/Dealer Index).
-Generally, since mid-2009, the price of both the XLF and $XBD have been on a slow downward trajectory relative to the price of the S&P500.
-The S&P500 is plotted on the bottom of the chart.
+The relative price of both the XLF and $XBD remain subdued relative to past levels, even though the price increase of the S&P500 (plotted on the bottom of the chart) has been robust.

 In my experience, any time the financials lag the general stock market for a considerable period, it is generally a “red flag” that should be closely monitored.

 The Special Note summarizes my overall thoughts about our economic situation